-Chuck Huckelberry, County Administrator, explained that the modifications presented to and approved by the Board on May 19, 2020 were submitted by the American

-Federation of State, County, and Municipal Employees without the input of County Administration or County Management, which was a violation of the procedure itself.
-He recommended the language be reverted back to the previous version to insure the changes requested in May be resubmitted in accordance with the procedure.
+Chuck Huckelberry, County Administrator, explained that the current modification was presented to the Board without input from County Administration or County Management, which was a violation of the procedure.
+He added that the time period provided for Administration to provide a response was also limited.
+He stated that the discussions that were conducted were not productive and a Meet and Confer Agreement was not reached.
+He recommended that the language be reverted back to the previous version to insure that the changes requested be resubmitted in accordance with the procedure.

-Supervisor Christy inquired whether continuing the item would cause any issues and what the County Administrator's thoughts were regarding the procedure.
+Supervisor Christy inquired whether continuing the item would cause any issues.
+He also asked how Administration felt the issue should be resolved.